ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

-DevSecOps is not meant to fail until **Processes, Products backed by People** with the **right attitude followed by continuous learning and improvement**.
+DevSecOps is not meant to fail if **Processes, Products backed by People** with the **right attitude followed by continuous learning and improvements**.
 It's not very important how the journey starts but how consistently it improved over time.

 ### Attitude
 Attitude is everything and the same applies when you implement the DevSecOps.

 ### DevSecOps is not a role

 Generally, in a project, you define the staffing requirement or onboard engineers as a 'DevSecOps Engineers' with relevant skills and experience to implement DevSecOps road map.
 But always remember
 ***
-**DevSecOps is not a role... it's a philosophy... it's a culture...**
+**DevSecOps is not a role... it's a Philosophy... it's a Culture... it's Attitude**
 ***
 You can start the project by considering DevSecOps as a role during the initial phase.
 But as this journey progress, you need to start focusing on ***Doing things right rather than only doing the right things***.